St. Gabriel's Secondary School: Uniform and discipline

 St. Gabriel's students wear white shirts, with dark blue short trousers in Secondary 1 and 2, and dark blue long trousers in Secondary 3, 4 and 5.
 School ties must be worn on Mondays.

 For significant breaches of school discipline, the standard consequence is corporal punishment in the form of caning on the buttocks over clothing.
 In most cases, the punishment is carried out privately in the school office under the principal or vice principal's supervision.
 Such punishments are preceded and followed by counselling; parents are also informed.
 Students who are late to school for a sixth time in one term receive two strokes of the cane.

 Brother Emmanuel, principal of St Gabriel's from 1961 to 1963 and again from 1969 to 1974, has been described by the Catholic News as "a disciplinarian whose cane has graced the backsides of many boys".
 He is quoted as saying that many of those he caned had told him of the need for the discipline they received from him.
 In his view, the punishment must be a careful, considered ceremony: "No one should ever cane a boy on impulse", he said.
 As of 2012, a 78-year-old Brother Emmanuel was still on the school's management committee as supervisor.

 In 1970, seven or eight boys were found to be smoking cannabis, but the problem was stamped out with counselling, guidance and warnings, according to the principal.

 Exchange programmes

 The school has annual exchange programmes with Kitago Junior High School in Miyazaki Miyazaki Prefecture, Japan.

 Affiliation

-The school is affiliated with St. Gabriel's Primary School (SGPS), giving SGPS students priority for admission.
+The school is affiliated with St. Gabriel's Primary School (SGPS), giving SGPS students priority for admission, as well as Catholic Junior College.
 St. Gabriel's is also affiliated to the Roman Catholic Archdiocese of Singapore and the Monfort Brothers of Christian Instruction of St Gabriel.
-Other Gabrielite Schools in Singapore include: Assumption English School, Montfort Secondary School, Montfort Junior School and Assumption Pathway School.
+Other Gabrielite Schools in Singapore include Assumption English School, Montfort Secondary School, Montfort Junior School and Assumption Pathway School.

 Contrary to popular belief, St. Gabriel's is not affiliated with the Institute of the Brothers of the Christian Schools or any of its schools.
 It does maintain friendly relationships with them, however.